python-ldap/python-ldap/Doc/reference/ldap.rst

    is set to a truncated form of the name provided or alias dereferenced for the lowest entry (object or alias) that was matched.

+   For use in asynchronous operations an optional field :py:const:`msg_id` is also set in the dictionary in cases where the exception can be associated with a request.
+This can be used in asynchronous code where :py:meth:`result()` returns an exception that is effectively the result of a previously started asynchronous operation.
+For example, this is the case for asynchronous (:py:meth:`compare()`), where the boolean result is always raised as an exception (:py:exc:`COMPARE_TRUE` or :py:exc:`COMPARE_FALSE`).

    Most exceptions from protocol results also carry the :py:attr:`errnum` attribute.